Support Theorem for the Light Ray Transform on Minkowski Spaces: Fourier analysis in the Minkowski case

-This implies that $\zeta^0$ has to be in the form of $(0,(\xi^1)^0,0),$ which means, up to re-scaling it is a unique $\zeta^0$ with property $(1,\pm\theta_0)\cdot \zeta^0=0$.
-Therefore, one may choose $\zeta^0=\e^1 \in \R^{1+2}$.
+Therefore, the vector $\zeta^0$ has to be in the form of $(0,(\xi^1)^0,0),$ which means, up to re-scaling it is a unique $\zeta^0$ with property $(1,\pm\theta_0)\cdot \zeta^0=0$.
+Hence, one may choose $\zeta^0=\e^1 \in \R^{1+2}$.
 Note that this choice of $\zeta^0$ can be done since we may apply Lorentzian transformation to any fixed space-like vector and transform it to $\e^1$.
 We first state the \textbf{Vectorial Fourier Slice Theorem} for a general set of lines:

 To prove this, note that the integral on the RHS equals

 Set $x = z +s\omega$.
 Then, it is easy to see that when $\omega \bot \zeta$, we have $x\cdot\zeta = z \cdot \zeta$ and therefore above integral equals $\hat{f}_i(\zeta)$.
 In this paper, we apply the Vectorial Fourier Slice theorem when the set of lines is restricted to a set of light-like lines.